What is the best menopause skin care?

 SkinCeuticals Triple Lipid Restore 2:4:2

-This formula is particularly suited for menopausal skin, replacing essential lipids that decline as we age, including ceramides, which is a kind of fat found in skin.
+This formula is particularly suited for menopausal skin.
+It replaces essential lipids that decline as we age, including ceramides, which is a kind of fat found in skin.

 It also includes vitamin E and natural cholesterol and fatty acids that protect the skin and prevent it from dryness.
 It’s 2% ceramides, 4% cholesterol and 2% fatty acids to replenish skin cell turnover.

-This is particularly suited for menopausal skin, replacing essential fats that decline as we age, including ceramides, a kind of fat found in skin.
+This particularly suits menopausal skin, replacing essential fats that decline as we age, including ceramides, a kind of fat found in skin.

 EltaMD AM Therapy Facial Moisturizer

-The main environmental driver of aging in our skin is ultraviolet radiation so best to get into the habit of protecting our body’s biggest organ by regularly using a sun screen when we’re outside.
+The main environmental driver of aging in our skin is ultraviolet radiation.
+So, it’s best to get in the habit of protecting our body’s biggest organ.
+It’s easy to do so by regularly using a sun screen when we’re outside.

 SkinCeuticals LHA Cleansing Gel